 63. Who most recently put their feet in sand?

 From the game Archaeology: The New Expedition, where players are archaeologists digging for treasure in the desert.
 The aim of the game is to make the most money by finding the most treasures, increasing the value of a collection, and selling it to the museum at the right time.

 In Morels, a two-player card game about picking, collecting, and cooking sets of wild mushrooms in the forest.
 Players score points for matching sets of mushrooms.

 From Hot Tin Roof, the player who has the longest whiskers goes first.
 If it is a tie, the person whose breath smells most like fish goes first!
 In the game players are cats competing to become the Top Cat by collecting tribute fish from their cat friends and collecting cans.

 66. Who has the watch furthest backwards in time?

-Assuming that someone is wearing a regular watch (and not a smart watch or using their phone!), then this rule is fitting for any game about time.
-It comes from Legacy: Gears of Time, a time-travelling card game in which players are competing to have the most influence over time.
+Assuming that someone is wearing a regular watch (and not a smartwatch or using their phone!), then this rule is fitting for any game about time.
+It comes from Legacy: Gears of Time, a time-traveling card game in which players are competing to have the most influence over time.

 67. Who is the wisest?

 From the game Himalaya, where players take on the role of a tribe Chief leading their caravan through villages to advance their tribe.
 The aim of the game is to be the most prosperous caravaneer in the Himalayas.